cysouw/diathesis/text/c01_introduction.md

 ### *Apparitivantikausativ* (*aussehen/erscheinen/wirken + Partizip*) {#sec:summary-apparitivantikausativ}

 The ~~Apparitivantikausativ~~ (full discussion in [@sec:participles-aussehen-anticausative] and subsequent sections) is constructed with one of the light verbs *aussehen*, *scheinen*, *erscheinen* and *wirken* with a participle of a transitive verb.
 The retention of the original agent as a prepositional phrase seems to be impossible, so this diathesis is classified as an anticausative here.
-With intransitive verbs this construction does not show any diathesis, calles ~~Apparativperfekt~~ (see [@sec:summary-apparitivperfekt]).
+With intransitive verbs this construction does not show any diathesis, called ~~Apparativperfekt~~ (see [@sec:summary-apparitivperfekt]).

 ::: ex
 a.
 Der Pförtner schließt die Tür.